 Day 1: Arrival in Berlin

-The first morning we land in Berlin and swiftly make it to our hotel.
+The first morning, we land in Berlin and swiftly make it to our hotel.
 After spending some time figuring out public transportation we eventually arrive at Berliner Dom – a stunning cathedral in a gorgeous area of the city.
-We climb the many stairs to the top of the cathedral and enjoyed the views.
+We climb the many stairs to the top of the cathedral and enjoy the views.
 Next, we continue our sightseeing on foot and walk to Brandenburger Gate, one of the most recognizable German monuments.
 Along the way we stop for a late afternoon meal.

 Being extremely jet lagged, we head back to the hotel to relax.
 To avoid sleeping at 6:00pm, we try to watch Netflix, however we eventually give in to the exhaustion and sleep.

 This day was spent visiting many World War II-related monuments and museums.
 We visited Checkpoint Charlie (the most famous checkpoint on the Berlin Wall and a Cold War symbol), the Memorial to the Murdered Jews of Europe, and the Topography of Terror (an indoor / outdoor museum).
 As expected, it was a very sobering day but it was incredible to spend time learning more intimate details about the war.

 We next embark to the East Side Gallery – an open gallery that has turned the Berlin Wall into a monument of reunification.
 The industrial area was out of the way but we were glad we ventured there.

 We then head back to the historic district for a late lunch at Kantine Deluxe.
 We continue exploring the historic district by wandering in whatever direction suits our fancy.
 We visit an old church and see numerous statues, monuments and fountains.
 The architecture all seems to belong on postcards and we enjoy taking many photos!